 According to the National Institute of Health, a yeast infection, also known as candida albicans, stems from a natural fungus found inside the body.
 When the body is out of balance from fatigue or stress, the yeast can grow abnormally.
 An excess amount of glucose in the body can also cause a yeast infection.
 Yeast infections can occur throughout the body but mainly occur in the mouth and genital area.
-The consumption of certain foods increases the chances of developing a yeast infection.
-Following a well balanced diet with limited bread, alcohol and sugar reduces the likelihood of getting a yeast infection.

 Video of the Day